Version May 2021

 The Website is operated internally by Reinet S.à r.l. and is hosted in Luxembourg.

-There is a back-up of the Luxembourg server on servers of our IT service provider located in the United Kingdom, as well as on cloud infrastructure provided by a provider located in the United Kingdom (storing data in the United Kingdom and the Netherlands).
+There may be a back-up of the website and associated data on the IT systems of our IT service provider located in the United Kingdom, as well as on cloud infrastructure provided by a provider located in the United Kingdom (storing data in the United Kingdom and the Netherlands).
 Whilst our IT service provider has no access to any personal data in the ordinary performance of its duties, it may under exceptional circumstances and on a temporary basis access personal data, notably when this is required to ensure business continuity and data recovery.

 Personal data provided via the Website will not be accessible to third parties other than those described here.

-Your Personal Data is or may be transferred by us to the extent that such disclosure or transmission is necessary for satisfying the aforementioned purposes to a service provider in charge of the maintenance of the Website and to service providers operating in the IT and Communication fields and being in charge of the administration of the distribution lists and the communication, publication, distribution and regulatory filing (as may be required) of legal and/or financial information (whether periodic or ad hoc) from Reinet, all of which are located in Switzerland, and to an IT service provider located in the United Kingdom providing IT support services, to a provider of cloud backup infrastructure located in the United Kingdom (storing data in the United Kingdom and the Netherlands) and to any of the foregoing respective agents, delegates, affiliates, subcontractors and/or their successors and assigns, acting as processors on behalf of the Controller.
+Your Personal Data is or may be transferred by us to the extent that such disclosure or transmission is necessary for satisfying the aforementioned purposes to a service provider in charge of the maintenance of the Website and to service providers operating in the IT and Communication fields and being in charge of the administration of the distribution lists and the communication, publication, distribution and regulatory filing (as may be required) of legal and/or financial information (whether periodic or ad hoc) from Reinet, all of which are located in Switzerland, to an IT service provider located in the United Kingdom providing IT support services, to a provider of cloud backup infrastructure located in the United Kingdom (storing data in the United Kingdom and the Netherlands) and to any of the foregoing respective agents, delegates, affiliates, subcontractors and/or their successors and assigns, acting as processors on behalf of the Controller.